-The Wilder Foundation has agreed to sell a 12-acre property in St Paul to the Trust for Public Land, bringing the shared vision of the non-profit Frogtown Gardens and Sarah Weeks (MLA 11) closer to fruition.
+An agreement by the Trust for Public Land and the Wilder Foundation brought the shared vision of the non-profit Frogtown Gardens and Sarah Weeks (MLA '11) several acres closer to fruition.

-The mission of Frogtown Gardens is to make their neighborhood healthier and greener.
-The neighborhood is challenged by low incomes, high health risks, and the lack of green space.
-Since 2009, the group has worked to create Frogtown Farm, an urban agriculture site on the former-Wilder property in the center of their neighborhood.
+The mission of Frogtown Gardens is to make their St. Paul neighborhood healthier and greener.
+The area is challenged by low incomes, high health risks, and lack of green spaces.
+Since 2009, the group has worked to create an urban agriculture demonstration site (Frogtown Farm) on an unoccupied parcel of land in the center of their neighborhood.